codeHusky/HuskyCrates-Sponge/DONATED.md

-# List of contributors and dates
+# List of donators and dates
 - FluidMC - $7 on 12/29/2016